pranshugaba/hugo-website/content/posts/moving-from-hugo-to-nuxt/index.md

 ---
-title: "Redesigning my website"
+title: "Moving my site from Hugo to Nuxt.js..."
-subtitle: "Migrating from Hugo to Nuxt.js"
+subtitle: "I rebuilt my website from the ground up"
-summary: "Migrating from Hugo to Nuxt.js"
+summary: "I previously built my site using Hugo with the Academic theme.
+It felt restrictive, so I tried out various static site generators and chose Nuxt.js."

 # featuredImage: "avatar.png"
 # previewOnly: false